Why to engage in value drawing and value sketching

 Sets of ready to use watercolor paints are fantastic for beginners.

 You can use them easier than tube paints, and you most likely will have all basic colors in a set (12 color set, for instance).
 You can get started faster also.
 Which brand you choose, probably depends on how much you intend to spend on paints.
-Please, do not use chalky kids’ or craft watercolor paints, they do not have the specific pigments which we use and they do not have the ability to create good washes.
+Do not use chalky kids’ or craft watercolor paints, they do not have the specific pigments which we need and they do not have the ability to create good washes.
 That would be all sets which do not list name of a particular paint.
 Half-pans are popular, but painting is very difficult.
 They are too close together, and there’s too little paint.

 Pencil and eraser